vu-rdm-tech/yoda-vu-nl/using-yoda/yoda-disk-windows.md

-# Connecting to the Yoda drive on Windows
+# Connecting to the Yoda Network Disk on Windows

 Look up the server address of your environment: